NUPulmonary/JoshiWatanabe2019/README.md

 1. Joshi_Watanabe_ERJ_2019_asbestos.R - R code to analyse the asbestos dataset.
 2. Joshi_Watanabe_ERJ_2019_bleomycin.R - R code to analyse the bleomycin dataset from Xie et al. 2019.
-3. Interactome - code to analyse ligand/receptror interactions in asbestos dataset.
+3. Interactome - code to analyse ligand-receptor interactions in the asbestos dataset.